xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuring-the-ide/print-configuration.md

 |Line numbers on variables|LineNumsVars  |Check this box if you want line numbers to be printed in variables.
 If you choose this option, line numbering starts at `⎕IO` .               |
 |Font                     |Font          |Click to select the font to be used for printing.
 Note that only fixed-pitch fonts are supported.                                             |

-### Margins Tab
+## Margins Tab

 ![print configuration margins tab](../img/print-configuration-margins-tab.png)

-Print Configuration dialog: Margins
+Table: Print Configuration dialog: Margins

 |Label        |Parameter   |Description                                    |
 |-------------|------------|-----------------------------------------------|